Strong Coupling Constant Determination from the new CTEQ-TEA Global QCD Analysis: Sources of uncertainties on QCD coupling

-It is interesting to delve into details of the fits to understand the driving mechnanism of these shifts.
-First, it appears that the shifts are largely driven by the decrease in the average of data point residuals and less by the best-fit nuisance parameters.
-This can be seen from Fig.~\ref{fig:tot-chi2-ppa21b02} that separately plots the contributions from the best-fit residuals and nuisance parameters, given respectively by two sums on the right-hand side of Eq.~\ref{minchi2}, from the same four $\alpha_s$ scans with the fixed $\{1,1,1\}$ PDF as in Fig.~\ref{fig:chi2_for_ksysXYZ}.
-The curves from the four scans are stacked on the top of one another so as to fit in the figure.
+It is interesting to investigate further into the details of the fits to understand the driving mechanism of these shifts.
+First, it can be noted that, as far as the $\alpha_s$ dependence goes, the data-point residuals are more responsive to the form of the systematic errors than the best-fit nuisance parameters.
+This can be seen from Fig.~\ref{fig:tot-chi2-ppa21b02} that separately plots the contributions from the best-fit residuals and nuisance parameters, given respectively by two sums on the right-hand side of Eq.~(\ref{minchi2}), from the same four $\alpha_s$ scans with the fixed $\{1,1,1\}$ PDF as in Fig.~\ref{fig:chi2_for_ksysXYZ}.
+The curves from the four scans are stacked on top of one another so as to fit in the figure.
 Stars indicate the minima of their corresponding parabolas.
-Positions of the stars for residuals can go as low as to $\alpha_s(M_Z)=0.113$ for the $\{2,2,2\}$.
-The stars for the nuisance parameters are more stable between 0.118 and 0.120.
+Positions of the stars for residuals can go as low as $\alpha_s(M_Z)=0.109$ for $\{2,2,2\}$.
+The stars for the nuisance parameters stay between 0.117 and 0.120.

-Figures~\ref{fig:alpha_s_chi2_scan} and \ref{fig:alphaSJetKsys} depict this dynamics in the complete $\alpha_s$ scans, now done using the CT25prel baseline data set that prefers a slightly lower $\alpha_s(M_Z)<0.118$.
-In these figures, the PDFs are fitted for the indicated \texttt{ksys} and $\alpha_s(M_Z)$.
+\paragraph{Impact of systematic-error normalizations with fitted PDFs.} Figures~\ref{fig:alpha_s_chi2_scan} and \ref{fig:alphaSJetKsys} depict this dynamics in the complete $\alpha_s$ scans, now done using the CT25prel baseline data set that prefers a slightly lower $\alpha_s(M_Z)<0.118$.
+In these figures, the PDFs are fitted for the indicated \texttt{ksys} and $\alpha_s$.

-Figure~\ref{fig:alpha_s_chi2_scan} illustrates the $\Delta\chi^2 \equiv \chi^2_R(\alpha_s(M_Z))-\chi^2_{R,0}$ profiles, as functions of $\alpha_s(M_Z)$, for six different clustering configurations of the data: the full baseline (black line), DIS (purple), Drell--Yan pair (green), inclusive jet (blue), and $t\bar{t}$ production (red), as well as the combined jet+$t\bar{t}$ data (dashed magenta).
-Each profile is obtained from the same global fit.
-The reference value, $\chi^2_{R,0}$, is the minimum $\chi^2_R$ with respect to both $\alpha_s(M_Z)$ and PDFs.
-The curves show $\Delta\chi^2$ -- the changes compared to $\chi^2_{R,0}$ -- for each indicated data cluster.
-By construction, all $\Delta\chi^2$ curves intersect (are equal to zero) at the best-fit $\alpha_s(M_Z)$ of the global fit.
-The minima of the parabolas represent the preferred $\alpha_s(M_Z)$ values for each group of processes.
+Figure~\ref{fig:alpha_s_chi2_scan} illustrates how the $\chi^2$'s for groups of data sets in the CT25prel baseline vary in an $\alpha_s$ scan with $\texttt{ksys}=\{1,1,1\}$ in the left subfigure and $\{1,1,2\}$ in the right one.
+The curves depict $\Delta\chi^2 \equiv \chi^2_R(\alpha_s)-\chi^2_{R,0}$ vs. $\alpha_s$ -- the changes in $\chi^2_R$ compared to a reference value $\chi^2_{R,0}$ -- for six different groups of data sets in the CT25prel fit: the full baseline (black line), DIS (purple), Drell--Yan pair (green), inclusive jet (blue), and $t\bar{t}$ production (red), as well as the combined jet+$t\bar{t}$ data (dashed magenta).
+All curves are obtained in one scan in each subfigure.
+The reference value, $\chi^2_{R,0}$, is the minimum $\chi^2_R$ with respect to both $\alpha_s$ and PDFs.
+By construction, the $\Delta\chi^2$ curves for all groups of processes intersect (are equal to zero) at the best-fit $\alpha_s$ of the global fit.
+The minima of the parabolas represent the preferred $\alpha_s$ values for each group of processes.

 With the CT25prel baseline, the default global fit, using the \texttt{ksys=1} treatment (left panel), gives